-The property is located in the Institutional area of the General Plan's Land Use and Transportation Element (LUTE) along the Foothill Boulevard frontage, and in the Mixed Housing Type Residential area toward the rear of the site along East 18th Street.
+The property is located in the Institutional area of the General Plan's Land Use and Transportation Element (LUTE) along the frontage, and in the Mixed Housing Type Residential area toward the rear of the site.
 The intent of the Institutional area is: "to create, maintain, and enhance areas appropriate for educational facilities, cultural and institutional uses, health services and medical uses as well as other uses of similar character."
 The intent of the Mixed Housing Type Residential area is: "to create, maintain, and enhance residential areas typically located near the City's major arterials and characterized by a mix of single family homes, townhouses, small multi-unit buildings, and neighborhood businesses where appropriate."